Matthww/NoDrop/README.md

 # NoDrop
-No item drop when player dies
+Blocks the items to drop when the player dies!

+ #Noobdev